JoelBM-creator/HashMap-Products/README.md

 <br />
 <br />
 ## Summary
-In the package activityT10 create a Product class that stores the name and the class.
+In the package activityT10 create a Proudcto/Product class that stores the name and the class.
 <br />
 Additionally, the equals and hashCode methods must be overwritten as follows:
 <br />